fulldecent/voicemail-remote/README.md

 Audio processing
 -------------------------

-This stitches together dial tones and synthesized speech as specified by your call script.
+This stitches together DTMF tones and synthesized speech as specified by your call script.
 The output is a single audio file.

 Playback